 Given my education and the kind of jobs I landed right after college, I never really faced an issue with my income.
 I always made a decent sum of money.
 But I was simply never good with managing it.
 I always looked at it with a sense of detachment and considered building wealth as a selfish pursuit.

 For a long time, I was under the impression that I could outearn my stupidity!

 I have carried a lot of myths about personal finance.
 But ever since I started reading about personal finance in 2018, I have become aware of the my blind spots.
 This was true with FI too.
 I carried the following myths about FI.

 1. Budgeting is for people who earn less.
 I don’t need one

 I believed budgeting or saving money was too constraining.
 Why sweat budgeting your money when you can earn more.
 So spend every dollar your earn.
 I’ll just earn more, if we ever run short of money.

 2. You just need a high income and you are all set

 In the past 11 years of my profession, I have put an enormous amount of time honing my skills.
 It’s my bread and butter.
 So it’s OK to not bother learning about money and how it works.
 As long as I am good at what I do and earn decent money, who cares.

 I never bothered to learn about investing.
 So outside of my workplace retirement savings, I rarely ventured out and invested my money.
 The only exception was a rental property I bought about 3 years ago.
 It would be fair to say, I was never financially savvy.

-Why do I want to pursue FI?
+Why do I want to achieve Financial Independence?